Smartsheet-JB-Brown/Roo-Code/cline_docs/package-manager/user-guide/06-adding-custom-sources.md

 ### Default Package Source

 Roo Code comes with a default package source:

 - URL: `https://github.com/RooVetGit/Roo-Code-Packages`
-- Name: "Roo Code Package Manager Template"
-- This source is enabled by default
+- This source is enabled by default, and anytime all sources have been deleted.

 ### Adding a New Source